 The American Tax Cuts and Jobs Acts (TCJA) continues to be the law of the land, and the still comparatively new law will affect your 2019 income tax return.
 But how has it changed since it went into effect, you ask?
 It namely affects your estimated tax payments, the money withheld from your paycheck, and your income tax return for 2019.

-All of this means that you need to understand what changes have been made so you can file for 2018 and make sure you're paying in enough taxes so you don’t get hit with penalties and interest.
-Here are some of the major changes in the new tax law that will likely affect you:
+This means that you need to understand what changes have been made so you can file your 2019 return and make sure you’re paying in enough taxes to avoid getting hit with penalties and interest.
+Here are some of the major items of note in this (relatively) new tax law that will likely affect you:

 Settle Your IRS Tax Debt Today — Get A Free Consultation Here >>

 1. Increased Standard Deduction and Elimination of Exemptions